Your voice stays on your Mac.

 - Custom vocabulary you've opted to sync.If you turn on vocabulary sync, the list of custom words you've added (names, acronyms, product codes) is stored against your account so it follows you between Macs.
 You can turn sync off; the list then stays local-only.

-On the Free tier and on Pro's optional cloud mode, audio is transmitted to a transcription service (Cloudflare Workers AI / Groq, depending on availability) over TLS.
+On Pro's cloud mode, audio is transmitted to a transcription service (Cloudflare Workers AI / Groq, depending on availability) over TLS.
 The audio is processed and then discarded by the transcription provider.
 We do not retain audio at any stage; the providers' own policies govern any internal retention windows for abuse-prevention purposes.

 If you don't want any third-party processing of your audio: upgrade to Pro and select the on-device engine in Settings → Transcription.
 That setting routes all transcription and AI cleanup through models running locally on your Mac.
 Nothing leaves the machine.